Call for Participants & Scholarship Applicants

 We will provide:

-- Hands-on instruction supplemented by film screenings, and engagement with relevant literature
+Hands-on instruction supplemented by walking tours, talks, film screenings, and engagement with relevant literature

 Participants are encouraged to share their own films, or films that inspire them, in several informal screenings.

-2. With generous funding from the Ontario Arts Council and in partnership with the imagineNATIVE Film & Media Arts Festival, we are happy to announce our inaugural scholarship position for an emerging Indigenous artist.
-We will invite one emerging Indigenous artist to join us free of charge for the Site + Cycle residency, 19 - 26 June 2017.
+With generous funding from the Ontario Arts Council and in partnership with the imagineNATIVE Film & Media Arts Festival, we are happy to announce our scholarship position for an emerging Indigenous artist.
+We will invite one emerging Indigenous artist to join us free of charge for the Site + Cycle residency, 12-19 August 2019

-3. With generous funding from the Canada Council of the Arts and in partnership with the Toronto Queer Film Festival, we are happy to announce our inaugural scholarship position for an emerging queer or trans artist.
-We will invite one emerging queer or trans artist to join us free of charge for the Site + Cycle residency, 19 - 26 June 2017.
+With generous funding from the Ontario Arts Council and in partnership with the Toronto Queer Film Festival, we are happy to announce our scholarship position for an emerging Queer or Trans artist.
+We will invite one emerging Queer or Trans artist to join us free of charge for the Site + Cycle residency, 12-19 August 2019.